Shift register: Parallel-in serial-out (PISO)

-This configuration has the data input on lines D1 through D4 in parallel format, D1 being the most significant bit.
+This configuration has the data input on lines D1 through D4 in parallel form.
 To write the data to the register, the Write/Shift control line must be held LOW.
 To shift the data, the W/S control line is brought HIGH and the registers are clocked.
-The arrangement now acts as a PISO shift register, with D1 as the Data Input.
-However, as long as the number of clock cycles is not more than the length of the data-string, the Data Output, Q, will be the parallel data read off in order.
+The arrangement now acts as a PISO shift register, with D1 as the data input.
+However, as long as the number of clock cycles is not more than the length of the data-string, the data output, Q, will be the parallel data read off in order.